wachaon/wes/docs/README.en.md

 `https://raw.githubusercontent.com/${author}/${repository}/master/bundle.json`
 ```

-If you access the private repository *raw* with a browser, the *token* will be displayed, so copy the *token* and use it.
-You can also install packages from private repositories by running it in the console while the *token* is valid.
+If you access the private repository *raw* with a browser, *token* will be displayed, so copy the *token* and use it.
+You can also install packages from private repositories by running it in the console while *token* is valid.

 ```bat
 wes install @wachaon/calc?token=ADAAOIID5JALCLECFVLWV7K6ZHHDA